azet/community_bash_style_guide/README.md

     | sort	\
     | uniq
 ```
-..far better readable, isn't it?
+..far more readable, isn't it?

 #### overusing grep and `grep -v`
 please never do that. there's almost certainly a better way to express this.